webplate/chronogeoscope/Readme.md

-# Rotating earth projection used as an international clock
+# Rotating earth projection used to read solar time.

-Knowing your longitude, you can read the time !
+**Knowing your longitude, you can read the time !**

-Demo:
+Demo and explanations:

 **https://91.121.141.56/aziclock/**